ucns3d-team/UCNS3D/tests/mrf/psp_test/PSP_Readme.md

 ## 6. References

 1. PSP Rotor Workshop documentation
-2. Original NASA/ADD design documentation
+2. Original NASA design documentation
 3. Experimental validation datasets

 By following this tutorial, you should be able to set up and run a simulation of the PSP rotor using UCNS3D with the Multiple Reference Frame approach and periodic boundary conditions.